ziadoz/silex-capsule/README.md

 ]);
 ````

-If you want to use caching you'll need to install the Laravel Events package, which you can do using Composer:
+If you want to use query caching you'll need to install the Laravel Cache package, which you can do using Composer:

 ````
-composer require illuminate/events:5.*
+composer require illuminate/cache:5.*
 ````

 Alternatively, you can add it directly to your `composer.json` file: